inventinside/inventInside/Manual.md

 <table>
  <tr>
   <td>
-   Additional objects can be added/removed from the tree.
+   * Additional objects can be added/removed from the tree.
+   * Drag and drop of nodes.

   </td>
   <td>